-Reports: Bills to cut veteran RB McCoy
+Bills release veteran RB McCoy

-The Buffalo Bills will release running back LeSean McCoy on Saturday, according to multiple reports.
+The Buffalo Bills released veteran running back LeSean McCoy on Saturday.

 McCoy, 31, gained the fewest yards of his 10-year career in 2018, rushing for 514 yards and averaging 3.2 yards per carry.

-In the offseason, the Bills drafted rookie Devin Singletary in the third round and signed 36-year-old veteran Frank Gore.
+The Bills brought in competition during the offseason, drafting rookie Devin Singletary in the third round and signing 36-year-old veteran Frank Gore.

 Singletary rushed for 4,287 yards and 66 touchdowns in three seasons at Florida Atlantic, adding 51 receptions.